cart0113/mod2doctest/doc/source/index.rst

    :maxdepth: 1

    basicexample
+   extendedexample

 How Does |mod2doctest| Work?
 ============================

-Basically, |mod2doctest| takes your input, pipes it to an interpreter using the :mod:`subprocess` module and then uses a bunch of :mod:`re` regular expressions to massage the output.
-It is, really, just a chain of regular expressions.
+Basically, |mod2doctest| takes your input, pipes it to an interpreter using the :mod:`subprocess` module.
+Then, a bunch of text processing is done to line up the original module text with the output from subprocess (this includes lining up the '>>> ' and '...' which is tricker than it sounds).

+This is why the output from mod2doctest is much more nicely formatted than if you were to just paste a module into the intrepreter yourself (also, that often does not work due to allowed whitespace differences between modules and the interactive interpreter).

 Indices and Tables
 ==================